Indian Affairs Manual

-The Indian Affairs Manual (IAM) documents the current operational policy of Indian Affairs' programs.
+The Indian Affairs Manual (IAM) documents the current operational policy of Indian Affairs' (IA) programs.
 IAMs are permanent policy that do not 'expire' like National Policy Memorandums (NPMs) do, but they should be reviewed for accuracy regularly, and updated whenever necessary.
 Additionally, per 381 DM 1, all DOI bureaus/offices must review their own policies/directives every two years for need and correctness.

 The Parts of the Manual are organized in the following groups: